j-resilient/hash-map--lru-cache/README.md

 Space Complexity: Relies on user inputting the maximum allowed value, at best could be O(n), but if there are large gaps between numbers, it could be much worse.
 #### IntSet
 A set built on an array with a fixed size of 20.
+Still only accepts integers.
 Each element is moduloed by 20 and then stored in a subarray at the resulting index.
 Insert: O(n)
 Delete: O(n)
 Lookup: O(n)